Juan-Camilo-Suarez/Juan-Camilo-Suarez/README.md

 Full-Stack | Software engineer :robot:.

 - 🎓I'm Studying on Kazan Federal University - at the institute of ITIS
-- :test_tube: Finishing up my research in cybersecurity and preparing to make the industry transition
+- 🔭 Other of my projects are available at https://gitlab.com/juancamilosuarez3
 - 🪐 Looking forward to global net zero, Mars (& the rest of space), and nuclear fusion
 - :speech_balloon: Ask me about accessibility, cybersecurity, full-stack, web, or literally anything!
 - :mailbox: You can reach me with the links below